h8d13/ZazuLago-VM/README.md

 3. Custom thoughtful features
 ```
-print("WARNING Options are shown bcs you are <at rest> but can be dangerous!")
+("WARNING Options are shown bcs you are <at rest> but can be dangerous!")

-print(" r  : Refresh the key and logs (usually for new machines)")
+(" r  : Refresh the key and logs (usually for new machines)")
-print(" d  : Delete the key totally.
+(" d  : Delete the key totally.
 (Write it down, if you wish to re-use)")
-print(" brick  : Boot off the iso but keeping same disk.")
+(" brick  : Boot off the iso but keeping same disk.")
-print(" rdisk  : Resets the disk totally.")
+(" rdisk  : Resets the disk totally.")
-print(" exit  : Without encrypting back.")
+(" exit  : Without encrypting back.")

+("Any key to skip (boot normally) or choice: ")
 ```

 ----